 YubiKeys as well as Nitrokeys are supported by most common operating systems.
 Both security tokens are almost equally expensive.
-They allow you to securely store your GnuPG keys and can be used as a second factor.
+They allow you to securely store your OpenPGP keys and can be used for two-factor authentication.

 YubiKeys are produced by Yubico which was founded in 2007 and is based in the USA and Sweden.

-- support for statical passwords (max.
+- support for static passwords (max.
 64 characters)

 - up to 28 OATH-TOTP accounts (using the Yubico Authenticator or Yubikey Manager)

-- generation and storage of GnuPG keys (up to 4096 bits RSA or 384 bits ECC)
+- generation and storage of OpenPGP keys (up to 4096 bits RSA)